Visual Identity

 #CCCCCC

-Our primary typeface for print and online applications is Helvetica Neue.
-There are many variations in the Helvetica family; the most common are shown below.
-Contact the Help Desk if you need help downloading fonts.
+Our primary typeface for print and online applications is Gantari, a Google font.
+There are many variations; the most common and preferred versions are below.